Block reference #

 T derivative of the angular momentum L (torque)

-F derivative of the lineal momentum P (force)
+F derivative of the linear momentum P (force)

 Tr derivative of the reactive angular momentum (reaction torque)